Marius Niculae: Dinamo

 Following Cornel Dinu's appointment as team manager, the 17-year-old's career began to take off, as he was used more often.
-He later stated: "The most close [manager] to me is Cornel Dinu.
+He later stated: "The most closest [manager] to me is Cornel Dinu.
 When he was Dinamo's manager, I made my first-team debut at 15 years and a half and I ended up winning two cups and one championship."
-He scored his first league goal from the 1998–99 season on 26 September, helping his team to demolish Universitatea Cluj 8–0.
-He did not find the net again until 21 November when he opened the scoreboard against Petrolul Ploieşti in a 3–2 away win.
+He scored his first league goal of the 1998–99 season on 26 September, helping his team to demolish Universitatea Cluj 8–0.
+He did not find the net again until 21 November when he opened the scoreboard against Petrolul Ploiești in a 3–2 away win.
 His final goals of 1998 came on 9 December in a 2–0 cup win against UM Timișoara, netting a brace.
 He scored his first goal for Dinamo in 1999 on 2 April in a 5–0 home win against Olimpia Satu Mare.
-He scored again against Universitatea Cluj on 21 April in a 6–0 away win, establishing the final score.
-He scored a late goal against Petrolul Ploieşti on 26 May, thus being his final goal of the season.
-He ended up second in the league with Dinamo, netting seven times in 28 appearances.
+Niculae scored again against Universitatea Cluj on 21 April, establishing the final score in a 6–0 away win.
+He scored a late goal against Petrolul Ploiești on 26 May, which was his final goal of the season.
+He finished second in the league with Dinamo, netting seven times in 28 appearances.
 He also reached Romanian Cup semi-finals, scoring twice for his team.